How Much Is Pest Control in Cincinnati? (2026)

 German cockroaches are the primary indoor cockroach species in Cincinnati, especially prevalent in older apartment buildings, duplexes, and multi-family housing in the urban core.
 They spread rapidly in shared-wall structures and require thorough treatment of kitchens, bathrooms, and utility areas.
 Gel bait and targeted applications are the standard treatment approach.

 American cockroaches (often called "water bugs" locally) enter homes through sewer connections and floor drains, particularly in neighborhoods with aging infrastructure.
 Treatments cost $100 to $550 depending on the severity of the infestation and building type.
+For a closer look at where and why roach infestations are most common locally, see our detailed guide on cockroach problems in Cincinnati.

 Carpenter ants ($150 to $500)